S/Sgt. Howard Ival Massey Sr.

 Battalion.
 After the Louisiana maneuvers of

-1941, Howard with the other members of the
+1941, the members of the battalion learned that

 Traveling west over different train routes, the

 where they were ferried to Angel Island and

 given physicals and inoculations.
 The

 the physicals to the soldiers of the tank

 companies.
 Men with minor medical

 conditions were held on the island and scheduled